multiversx/mx-exchange-sc/README.md

 This smart contract allows users to interact with the DEX using Locked MEX as fungible MEX for certain operations, such as adding liquidity and entering Farm contracts.

-### Locked MEX Factory Contract
+### xMEX Factory Contract

-Locked MEX is a Meta ESDT.
-Since there can be only one address (per shard) that can hold the role of creating a Meta ESDT, this contract was created so the multiple other contracts that need to create Locked MEX can just request them from only one place.
+xMEX is a Meta ESDT.
+Since there can be only one address (per shard) that can hold the role of creating a Meta ESDT, this contract was created so the multiple other contracts that need to create xMEX can just request them from only one place.